wigy/chronicles_of_grunt/README.md

 * Add version test for Node before running any task.
 * Live reload support.
 * Support for custom library directory.
+* Remove all external library files from source code files if they happen to overlap.

 ### Not Yet Done